 For more options about accommodation in Macau, feel free to check out this blog post: Best Hotels in Macau.

-Things to do in Macau #1 – The Top Three Casinos
+- Visit The Top Three Casinos

 It’d be a shame to visit the Vegas of China and not even visit a casino (or two)!
 The top three casinos to visit in Macau are undoubtably the Grand Lisboa, The Venetian Casino, and Galaxy!
 There are plenty other casinos to visit in Macau, but these three are truly the Crown Jewels when it comes to high-class experiences, fun, and excitement.
 Not only the the casinos fun and exciting on the inside, they’re also beautiful and spectacular to view at night from the outside!
 Lit up with thousands of lights it’s not hard to understand why so many travelers stop to take photos of these gorgeous casinos!